codeigniter4/CodeIgniter4/user_guide_src/source/dbmgmt/forge.rst

         :param    string|string[]    $tableField: Name of a parent table field or an array of fields
         :param    string    $onUpdate: Desired action for the "on update"
         :param    string    $onDelete: Desired action for the "on delete"
         :param    string    $fkName: Name of foreign key.
-This does not work with SQLite
+This does not work with SQLite3
         :returns:    \CodeIgniter\Database\Forge instance (method chaining)
         :rtype:    \CodeIgniter\Database\Forge